KUAI SHEN, exploring the sociality of ants through human technology

 Shen drills down a little deeper to examine the phenomena of parasitism, both from a biological and technological point of view, in the interdisciplinary project Viral Ecologies: technological hypnotism and the zombie ants.
 A parasitic fungus that settles in the brains of certain species – controlling their minds with a chemical cocktail in its survival interest – lays the ground for further exploration of the social similarities between ants and humans.
 Perhaps the two organisms have more in common in terms of decision-making, problem-solving, and behavioural manipulation than we think.

-His last installation is based on the social thermoregulation of red wood ants in the Baltic forests.
-Thermotaxis is a reactive soundscape that celebrates the crucial role that these organisms play in the preservation of ecosystems; interacting with other species, hibernating and changing the properties of the soil.
+His last installation is based on the social thermoregulation of redwood ants in the Baltic forests.
+Thermotaxis is a reactive soundscape that celebrates the crucial role of these organisms in preserving ecosystems, interacting with other species, hibernating and changing the properties of the soil.

-All Shen’s work outlines the importance of social networking and its biological implications, using ants as superorganism models.
-After all, if ants are key to the understanding of social dominance, perhaps they can shed light on that defining trait of human nature.
+All of Shen’s work outlines the importance of social networking and its biological implications, using ants as superorganism models.
+After all, if ants are key to understanding social dominance, they may shed light on that defining trait of human nature [1].

 3.Stridulation_Amplified-electron_microscopy_of_stridulatory_organ_of_Acromyrmex_octospinosus-2016

-(Stridulation Amplified Electron Microscope of Stridulatory Organ of Acromyrmex octospinosus, 2016)
+Amplified Electron Microscope of Stridulatory Organ of Acromyrmex octospinosus, (2016)

 4.Zombie_Ant-2013-Original_photo_taken_at_Yasuni_Rainforest

 Your projects are considerably complex.
-0h!m1gas, for example, is a sound-reactive installation which is inspired by the functional resemblance of the turntable, as an artifact for sound production in human culture, with ants stridulatory organ.
-In it you use turntables and video cameras interfaced with a computer vision program.
-What were the biggest challenges you faced for its development?
+0h!m1gas, for example, is a sound-reactive installation inspired by the turntable’s functional resemblance as an artefact for sound production in human culture with ants’ stridulatory organ.
+In it, you use turntables and video cameras interfaced with a computer vision program.
+What were the biggest challenges you faced in its development?

 There were two major challenges.
 Firstly, letting go of the idea of control.
-Secondly, trusting someone else to take care of your colony when you’re not around.
-Ants, particularly leaf-cutter ants are extremely malleable in terms of adapting to constrained spaces.
-Yet the colony perceived and cared for as a single living being keeps growing and growing as long as you provide them the right conditions and regular fresh leaves.
+Secondly, trust someone else to take care of your colony when you’re not around.
+Ants, particularly leaf-cutter ants, are extremely malleable in terms of adapting to constrained spaces.
+Yet the colony is perceived and cared for as a single living being that keeps growing and growing as long as you provide them with the right conditions and regular fresh leaves.

-This means they always manage to find a way out from time to time, because the increasing number in ants tends to increase the need for spaces exponentially, which makes you reconsider keeping ants in captivity.
-Once you present ants within an artist context, then it becomes an issue to maintain and see the colony as a part of an artwork, because the unpredictability of ants running free in a gallery is quite problematic for curators and visitors as well.
+This means they always manage to find a way out from time to time because the increasing number in ants tends to increase the need for space exponentially, which makes you reconsider keeping ants in captivity.
+Once you present ants within an artist’s context, it becomes an issue to maintain and see the colony as a part of an artwork because the unpredictability of ants running free in a gallery is problematic for curators and visitors.

-As a biology student I was fascinated by ant how ant-infecting fungi where able to control the insect’s behaviour for their own reproduction purposes.
+As a biology student, I was fascinated by how ant-infecting fungi were able to control the insect’s behaviour for their own reproduction purposes.
 In your project ´viral ecologies: technologic hypnotism and the zombie ants´.
-Could you tell us a bit about the intellectual process behind?
+Could you tell us a bit about the intellectual process behind it?

-Additionally, I always wanted to do something with the zombie ants; basically zombie ants are created by a parasitic fungus, Cordyceps unilateralis, which infects several tropical ants in South-American forests, including genera as Camponotus, Paraponera and Azteca.
-This is still an ongoing project and research by the way, which I’m developing with the aim to materialize as a multi-disciplinary project, i.e., installation/publication/workshop/performance.
+Additionally, I always wanted to do something with the zombie ants; basically, zombie ants are created by a parasitic fungus, Cordyceps unilateralis, which infects several tropical ants in South American forests, including genera such as Camponotus, Paraponera and Azteca.
+This is still an ongoing project and research, which I’m developing with the aim to materialize as a multi-disciplinary project, i.e., installation/publication/workshop/performance.
 You can take a peek here (this took place as part of a series of online artistic residencies led by Tom Milnes.

-What are the main observations regarding human behavior you’ve obtained by working with ants and reflecting on their interaction and mimicry with human culture?
+What are the main observations regarding human behaviour you’ve obtained by working with ants and reflecting on their interaction and mimicry with human culture?

 What directions do you see taking your work into?

 I definitely see my artistic research with ants crossing into other disciplines like anthropology, politics and particular game theory.
-I would go so far to suggest ant mimicry could hold the key for the understanding of social mimicry in the broader sense, as a model for individual behavior and the personal decisions taken based on context-specific rules of conduct in conflict situations.
+I would go so far as to suggest ant mimicry could hold the key to understanding social mimicry in the broader sense as a model for individual behaviour and the personal decisions taken based on context-specific rules of conduct in conflict situations.

-Moreover what I would really like to seek, is for my ant research to be acknowledged as a form of holistic social model, which can be applied to the the understanding of any form of social behavior on the planet.
+Moreover, what I would really like to seek is for my ant research to be acknowledged as a form of the holistic social model, which can be applied to understanding any form of social behaviour on the planet.
 If you contemplate a time-lapse of life on Earth, from single organisms to complex ones, we all end up getting together at one point or another, affecting and influencing each other, either as communities, groups, temporal organizations or colonies.
-At the end it is all about being or becoming social.
+In the end, it is all about being or becoming social.

 What is your chief enemy of creativity?